virajdas/ColabFaceRecognition-OpenCV/README.md

 plt.imshow(img)
 ```

-Run it just to test.
 If you see a picture of Dwayne Johnson with the AI detecting his face you may move on.

 **Step 3:** Remove the existing *me.jpg* file within the *ColabFaceRecognition-OpenCV* folder and take a picture of yourself or another person, name it: *me.jpg*, and upload it under the same folder as the old *me.jpg*.